newshackaz/sensorkit/putting_it_together/motion/readme.md

 ## How to build it
 The motion detector is a pretty simple build.
 It's almost plug-and-play!

-1. Using female-to-female cables and a breadboard, connect the positive lead of the sensor (in my diagrams its the red cable) to the 5v output of the Raspberry Pi.
+1. Using female-to-female cables and a breadboard, connect the positive lead of the sensor (in my diagrams, it's the red cable) to the 5v output of the Raspberry Pi.
 2. Connect the negative lead of the sensor (the black cable) to a ground pin on the Raspberry Pi.
 3. Connect the data lead of the sensor (yellow cable) to GPIO pin 21.
 4. Run `python motion.py` to start detecting motion.
 The program will print "MOTION DETECTED" when it detects motion.
 Otherwise it will print "...".
 5. The script should run forever.
 To stop it, type `ctrl + c`

 ## Notes:
 The PIR sensor can be a little finicky.
 It detects motion in a wide range, so it may be triggered even if you are beside it or a little behind it.
 For best results try and point the sensor away from you toward the table.
 After waiting a few seconds to let any signal delays pass, wave your hand in front of it.

 There are two yellow dials on the front of the sensor that affect its sensitivity and its signal delay.
 Try twisting them different directions and see the results!